kedro-org/kedro-viz/docs/source/kedro-viz_visualisation.md

 ### `NotebookVisualizer`

 From Kedro-Viz 11.0.0, you can visualise Kedro pipelines using `NotebookVisualizer` instance.
-NotebookVisualizer does not need a full blown kedro project to visualise your pipelines.
-This can help during the pipeline exploration journey.
+NotebookVisualizer does not need a full blown kedro project to visualise your pipelines which can help your pipeline exploration journey.
 NotebookVisualizer has been tested across `JupyterLab`, `Databricks`, `Marimo` and `VS Code`.

 #### Usage